 - The Florida land boom of the 1920s was the first and among the most notable of such real estate bubbles; it even forms a plot point in the Marx Brothers film The Cocoanuts.

-- The only difference between an illegal Ponzi scheme and a legal multilevel marketing scheme is that MLM sells a product.
-Both rely on ever-expanding recruitment, both leave the end-user usually taking the loss, and both suffer a massive problem when the exponentially-increasing number of people needed at every level simply saturates the community.
-However, MLM companies remain on the right side of the law by selling a product.
-Since they require the distributors to purchase the product and then try to sell and recruit, the MLM company makes money from gaining new distributors.
+- The only difference between an illegal pyramid scheme and a legal multilevel marketing company (MLM) is that an MLM sells a product.
+In practice, both rely on ever-expanding recruitment, both leave the end-user usually taking the loss, and both suffer a massive problem when the exponentially-increasing number of people needed simply saturates the community.
+However, MLM companies remain on the right side of the law because of the product.
+The bottom tier of an illegal pyramid scheme cannot make any money without recruiting a new, lower tier.
+The bottom tier in an MLM can, in theory, sell the product to outsiders to make money.
+But since an MLM company requires distributors to purchase the product directly from them before they can sell and/or recruit, the company makes money from gaining new distributors whether they sell to outsiders or not.
 While a small fraction of MLM participants do make money, the vast majority (even according to figures released by MLM companies) lose money to their so-called employers.
-So, don't call it a Ponzi scheme - you can get sued.
+But don't call it a Ponzi scheme - you can get sued.
 It's absolutely, positively legally distinct from a Ponzi/pyramid scheme.